-Particularly for animals that live in water, jumping from one environment to another–even if quite similar physically and chemically–can present serious stress.
+Particularly for animals that live in water, acclimating from one environment to another–even if quite similar physically and chemically–can present serious stress.
 Yes, “pods” (copepods, amphipods, etc.), are known to be incredibly resilient and adaptable.
 Indeed, the tidepool-dwelling harpacticoid copepod Tigriopus californicus is regarded as one of THE toughest of all invertebrate species.

 All that said, pods too benefit considerably from acclimation.
 Allowing a slow steady physiological adjustment to the new surroundings can greatly increase survivorship during the introduction.
 This is particularly important when attempting to seed a system with pods.
 Reducing stress in this way might also increase fertility and fecundity, thereby accelerating the pace at which the population increases.